-Performance, objects and interventions at b-side Festival 2016, Isle of Portland, Dorset
+Performance, objects and interventions at b-side Festival 2016 and 2018, Isle of Portland, Dorset

-The Portland Office for Imaginary History was a commission for b-side Festival 2016, a satirical tourist information bureau providing entirely false visitor information, ecology, paleontology, maps, (non) fact sheets, stories, walks and souvenirs from an imaginary Isle of Portland.
+The Portland Office for Imaginary History was a commission for b-side Festival in 2016 and 2018, a satirical tourist information bureau providing entirely false visitor information, ecology, paleontology, maps, (non) fact sheets, stories, walks and souvenirs from an imaginary Isle of Portland.
 I was in the office every day telling stories, providing directions and maps, and selling postcards or souvenirs.

-The festival ran 10-18 September 2016 and you can check out the full programme and documentation here.
+The festival ran 10-18 September in 2016 and you can check out the full programme and documentation here.
 Scroll down for lots of photos of the office, performances and objects by myself, Peter James Millson and Paul Box.
 See my previous commission for b-side 2014 here.